wesmi/slowweb/README.md

 * PHP 7.0 or better
 * php-json

-Copy the files to a suitable place and set up config.php with the configuration values given below.
-Note that cookie auth currently doesn't work with a local install so you'll have to modify the files.
-(There's an open issue to generalize this into a function that can be turned on or off and is suitable for either install method.)
+* Copy the files to a suitable place
+* Set up config.php with the configuration values given below
+* Set installtype to "onprem"
+* Set the overridevalue to be the codeword you want to use to permit access.

 ### Azure install

 * Make a Linux-based Azure web app
-* Make a key vault resource, set up an override secret in it
+* Make a key vault resource, set up an override secret in it (see below for config settings)
 * Set up an Azure application and give it access to the key vault
 * Sync the files however you like, probably git deployment (you can mirror this repo once it is public)
 * Set app settings with the configuration values given below
+* Set installtype to "azure"
+* Set overridevalue to be the name of the secret stored in the key vault

 ### Configuration values